On This Page

 When will school districts be notified of the award?

-Notifications will be sent out in early-May 2025.
+Notifications will be sent in the second quarter of 2026.

 When will the funds be distributed?